-Drought synthesis team and collaboration
+Drought team and collaboration

 The execution and reporting of this plan will be coordinated through the DRY Team.
-Scientific analyses may be conducted by a technical team team of interagency scientists under the IEP workplan under the direction of the DRY Team.
-An IEP Drought Management Analysis and Synthesis Team (MAST) was originally formed in 2014 to assess the impact of the major drought of 2012-2016.
-DWR reformed this team in spring of 2021 with several of the original members as well as many new members to assess the drought of 2020-2021 and future drought impacts.
-The team contains members from DWR, Delta

-Science Program, Reclamation, CDFW, USFWS, and US Geological Survey (USGS) who are all committed to synthesis and monitoring of ecosystem drought impacts.
-The team works closely with the Reclamation-led effort to develop a Drought Toolkit and the LTO Implementation committee.
+Scientific analyses may be conducted by a technical team of interagency scientists under the IEP workplan under the direction of the DRY Team.
+The IEP Drought Management Analysis and Synthesis Team (MAST) was originally formed in 2014 to assess the impact of the major drought of 2012-2016.
+This team was reformed in spring of 2021 with several of the original members as well as many new members to assess the drought of 2020-2021 and future drought impacts.
+The team contains members from DWR, DSP, Reclamation, CDFW, USFWS, and USGS who are all committed to synthesis and monitoring of ecosystem drought impacts.
+The team works closely with the Reclamation-led effort to develop a Drought Toolkit and the joint DWR/Reclamation team developing the annual Drought Contingency Plan.
 Additional analyses may also be conducted through contracts established as part of the project.
 Hence, the project team may also include university scientists, consultants, and public water agencies, depending on the topic.